Völkisch Work Community: History

-The movement was one of a number of Völkisch nationalist movements that existed in Germany during the Weimar Republic era and in 1921, the Nazi Party under the leadership of Anton Drexler attempted to negotiate with Dickel to merge the Volkisch Work Community with the Nazi Party and the German Socialist Party.
-However such plans were scrapped when Adolf Hitler, then only a member of the Nazi party, vehemently rejected the plan and threatened to resign from the Nazi Party, if the Nazis agreed to merge with the German Socialist Party and the Völkisch Work Community, Hitler personally accused Dickel of being an enemy of National Socialism.
+The movement was one of several Völkisch nationalist movements that existed in Germany during the Weimar Republic era and in 1921, the Nazi Party under the leadership of Anton Drexler attempted to negotiate with Dickel to merge the Volkisch Work Community with the Nazi Party and the German Socialist Party.
+However such plans were scrapped when Adolf Hitler, then only a member of the Nazi party, vehemently rejected the plan and threatened to resign from the Nazi Party if they agreed to merge with the German Socialist Party and the Völkisch Work Community; Hitler personally accused Dickel of being an enemy of National Socialism.
 Over time, Dickel gradually drifted away from his economic statism, and by the 1930s he had become a proponent of laissez-faire capitalism.

 Otto Dickel spoke of the need to revive of the German nation as well as German and Western culture, supported the creation of a Greater German nation and wanted to abandon what he saw as a cowardly contemporary culture. he stated:

 Many a time acquaintances have told me that I see the world differently from them.
 That is true.
 Who sees it correctly?
 Men of science with their mechanistic thinking will certainly attack me, will carp and criticize, will discover some errors and ridicule me.
 Let them.
 But if in the immediate future, perhaps even before this book is published, events take place in Russia as I have foretold, if social ferment begins in France, which is heading for the most uncompromising imperialism, and, as I fear, in England too, if the German people, overwhelmed by despair, are gripped by the irresistible force of the national resurgence, then I can only wish it be men who see as I so.
 Men who comprehend the meaning of the world war and of contemporary events and through their bold action create a free German people on its own soil.
 Dr. Otto Dickel, The Resurgence of the West, 1921.